 Injuries caused by unsafe premises (if owned or operated by someone other than your employer);

-Injuries caused by a worker from a different company on your job site;
+Injuries caused by a someone from a different company on your job site;

-Wrongful death – Workers’ Memorial Day, April 28, was established to remember those workers who died or were injured on the job.
-On average, nearly 16 workers in the United States die each day from injuries sustained at work (1), and 134 die from work-related diseases (2).
+Wrongful death – Workers’ Memorial Day, April 28, was established to remember workers who died or were injured on the job.
+On average, nearly 16 employees in the United States die each day from injuries sustained on the job (1), and 134 die from job-related diseases (2).

 Laws Involved in a Work Injury Lawsuit